 You can go to the Course Finder to find out which training providers are approved to deliver Smart and Skilled training.

 Keeping your staff up-to-date or finding employees with the right skills for your business is now easier.
 And it's fully subsidised by the NSW Government.

 The Smart and Skilled Targeted Priorities Prevocational and Part Qualification (TPPPQ) Program connects businesses and training providers to ensure you can keep the skills of your existing and new workers up-to-date.
 It also helps staff develop the skills they need to transition into new roles.

 Download Tailor-made training for your business brochure [Pdf 1730KB] for further details.

-For the first time, a single set of fees applies to government-subsidised training delivered by approved public, community and private providers.
-The student's choice of training provider does not affect the fee they pay for any Smart and Skilled qualification.
-View new fee arrangements.
+A single set of fees applies to government-subsidised training delivered by approved public, community and private providers.
+The student fee will be the same regardless of the Smart and Skilled provider the student chooses to deliver the Smart and Skilled qualification.
+View fee arrangements.